Business Advice

 Occupancy and Revenue Reports

 Property-level occupancy rate, ADR, and RevPAR are the core performance metrics.
 You need these by property, by period (monthly, quarterly, year-to-date), and ideally benchmarked against prior year.
-Portfolio-level aggregates are useful for business overview, but property-level data is where you identify underperformers and make pricing decisions.
 Read our guide to revenue management for vacation rentals for how these metrics drive pricing decisions.

 Owner Financial Statements

 Accurate, timely owner statements are the most important financial report your PMS produces.
-They need to show gross rental income, management fees, expense deductions, and net payout in a format owners can understand.
 They need to be generated automatically from your reservation and accounting data — not manually assembled.
-And they need to be right every month without exception.
 This is where purpose-built vacation rental trust accounting is foundational.

 Trust Account Reconciliation

-Trust account reconciliation reports verify that the funds held in your trust (rental) accounts match the outstanding liabilities to each property owner.
-This report is critical for compliance and auditing purposes.
+Trust account reconciliation reports verify that the funds held in your trust accounts match the outstanding liabilities to each property owner.
 In a properly configured PMS, it should be generated on demand — not assembled manually.

 Maintenance and Work Order Reports

 Maintenance reporting tracks open work orders, resolution time, vendor performance, and property maintenance history.
-This data matters for owner relations (showing that issues are being addressed), budget management, and identifying properties with recurring maintenance problems that need proactive attention.
+This data matters for owner relations, budget management, and identifying properties with recurring maintenance problems.

 Forward Booking Pace